kiegroup/dashboard-builder/builder/src/main/standalone-demo/README.md

         C:\ cd <target_directory>\dashbuilder-demo
         start-demo.bat

-  NOTE: The application uses an auto deployable H2 embedded database.
-So no extra configuration is needed.
-  But when you start the application for the first time it may take some minutes due to the database initialization procedure.
-The H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, normally used in production environments.
+  NOTE: The application uses an auto deployable H2 embedded database which it's automatically created when you run it for the very first time.
+The database initialization procedure it takes a few minutes.
+Furthermore, you should take into account that the H2 database downgrades the application performance compared with other databases like PostgreSQL, MySQL, normally used in production environments.

 * Once the application is started, open a browser and type the URL: <code>http://localhost:8080/dashbuilder</code>.
 The following user/password are available by default: